Uniqueness and Symmetry in Problems of Optimally Dense Packings

-Although it will be more difficult to introduce a general criterion for uniqueness (which we will attempt in section V), the above formalism can be used to solve the old problem of making sense of uniqueness for the problem for disks of fixed radius in $\E^2$. \vs.1 \nd {\bf Theorem 1}.
+Although it will be more difficult to introduce a general criterion for uniqueness (which we will attempt in section V), the above formalism can be used to solve the old problem of making sense of uniqueness for the problem for disks of fixed radius in $\E^2$.
+(One consequence of this difficulty was the search for replacements of the notion of density, such as ``solidity'' and ``complete saturation''; see [FeKu], [Feje], [CoGS] and [Bowe].) \vs.1 \nd {\bf Theorem 1}.
 There is only one optimally dense packing in $\E^2$ for disks of fixed radius, up to rigid motion. \vs.1 \nd Proof.
 Assume $\mu$ is any optimally dense measure for this problem.
 Using the fact that the hexagonal Voronoi cells of $ P^o$ (the hexagonal packing of Figure 1) are, up to rigid motion, the unique cells of optimal density (see [Feje]), and using the basic result on average Voronoi cells [BoR1], we see that for $\mu$-almost every packing $P$, the cell containing a particular point $p$ must be this regular hexagon.
 Repeating this argument for a countable dense set of $p$'s, we see that for $\mu$-almost every packing $P$ {\it every} Voronoi cell is, up to rigid motion, this regular hexagon, i.e., $\mu$-almost every packing $P$ is $P^o$, up to rigid motion.
 It is shown in [BoR1] that there is a unique invariant measure with support in the (closed) orbit of any periodic packing, and therefore the orbit of $P^o$ consists of all the optimal packings. \vs.1 The ergodic theory formalism automatically makes sense of the uniqueness of this optimization problem, by its subjugation of packings to invariant measures on packings.
 Aperiodic problems, such as the kites \& darts, are more subtle.
 Our next result is a connection between aperiodicity and the uniqueness of packing problems. \vs.1 \nd {\bf Theorem 2}.
 If there is only one optimally dense packing of $\S^n$, up to congruence, by congruent copies of bodies from some fixed, finite collection $\B$, then that packing must have a symmetry group with compact fundamental domain. \vs.1 \nd Proof.
 By assumption there exists a probability measure $\mu$, invariant under $\G^n$, for which the orbit $O(P)$ of some packing $P$ has measure one.
-Since $O(P)$ can be identified with the quotient of $\G^n$ by the symmetry group $\Gamma_P$ of $P$, it follows that $\Gamma_P$ is cofinite.
-Now if $\Gamma_P$ were not cocompact (this complication is only relevant for hyperbolic $\S^n$) it would follow (by considering cusps in $\S^n/\Gamma_P$) that $P$ contained no bodies in certain regions containing arbitrarily large balls.
-But it is easy to see that optimally dense packings must be ``saturated'', that is, one cannot add another body to the uncovered regions of an optimally dense packing; in fact it was proven in [Bowe] that the set of completely saturated packings have full measure with respect to any optimally dense measure.
-(A ``completely saturated packing'' is one in which it is impossible to remove any finite number of bodies from an optimally dense packing and replace them with bodies of larger volume.) \vs.1 One thing we can conclude from these two theorems is that the problems of optimal density decompose naturally into two classes: those allowing periodic optima (such as with balls of fixed size in $\E^2$ or $\E^3$), and the class of aperiodic problems.
-The former no longer pose any difficulty as to classifying their uniqueness, leaving us now to understand the more interesting class of aperiodic problems.
+Since $O(P)$ can be identified with the quotient of $\G^n$ by the symmetry group $\Gamma_P$ of $P$, it follows from the uniqueness of Haar measure on $\G^n$ that $\Gamma_P$ is cofinite.